Divine-Mbamara/Xampp_PHP_Project/README.md

 - Place the project folder in the htdocs directory of your XAMPP installation (usually located in "c:\xampp\htdocs" or within the XAMPP folder on your desktop).
 - Open your browser and go to "localhost/project_folder" to view the checkout system.

+### How To Use
+1. Browse Products
+   - Navigate through the product catalog to view available items.
+   - Select color.

+2. Add Items to Cart
+   - Click the "Add to Cart" button to add selected products to the cart.
+   - Go to the Cart page.

+3. Proceed to Checkout
+   - Once satisfied with the items in your cart, click the "Checkout" button.

+4. Fill Out the Checkout Form
+   - Provide the required details on the form.
+   - Verify the information before proceeding.

+5. Place Your Order
+   - Click the "Submit" button to finalize your order.

+6. Receive an Order Confirmation
+   - Review the confirmation message for delivery details.